Dr. Izabella Wentz, PharmD, FASCP, Guest

 While the lay press would have you believe that parasites are helpful for autoimmunity due to the positive effects of using whipworm to modulate the immune system, just like there can be probiotic and pathogenic bacteria, all parasites are not created equally!
 There are beneficial parasites as well as detrimental ones.
 Numerous parasites such as giardia, E Histolytica, Blastocystis hominis among others, have been found to cause intestinal permeability, aka leaky gut, which leads to an immune system dysfunction that is present in autoimmune disease.

-The low stomach acid can result from a nutrient deficiency, such as thiamin or B12, and can contribute to low iron levels and anemia, as we need stomach acid to extract B12 and Iron from our protein containing foods.
-This leads to a vicious cycle that results in hair loss, fatigue, food sensitivities, etc. Many people have been able to improve their levels of Ferritin and B12 though improving their stomach acid and vice versa.
+The low stomach acid can result from a nutrient deficiency, such as thiamin or B12, and can contribute to low iron levels and anemia, as we need stomach acid to extract B12 and Iron from our protein-containing foods.
+This leads to a vicious cycle that results in hair loss, fatigue, food sensitivities, etc. Many people have been able to improve their levels of Ferritin and B12 through improving their stomach acid and vice versa.

 For directions on how to use this enzyme, as well as alternative ways to increase your stomach acid if you don’t want to take a supplement, you can download my free book chapter at www.thyroidpharmacist.com/gift